I3A-NavSys/navsim/README.md

 # NavSim

-Update 27/02/2024
+Update 06/10/2024

 ![NavSim](./doc/img/navsim.png)

 NAVSIM is a **U-Space** service development tool.
 It provides:

-- Real-time simulation of 3D urban airspace (executed in the Gazebo 11 _Classic_ environment).
+- Real-time simulation of 3D urban airspace (executed in NVIDIA Isaac Sim).

-- Communication support between different services (implemented in ROS2).

-- A comprehensive set of tools (developed in Matlab® R2023b) to:
+- A comprehensive set of tools (developed in Python) to:

   - Define **drone operators** capable of generating flight operation needs.
   - Generate **flight plans** for the execution of these operations.